-DELCORA is currently in the PUC process of transferring all assets to Aqua.
-The advantages to the rate payers has been evaluated for both the selected alternative of leaving PWD and expanding the DELCORA system and also further for the impact of Aqua ownership.
+DELCORA is currently in the process of transferring all assets to Aqua.
+The transaction proposed is in the PAPUC Application process and is subject to ongoing litigation before the PAPUC, the Delaware County Court of Common Pleas, and the Commonwealth Court.
+DELCORA does not presume that the Aqua transaction will occur.
 It is possible for DELCORA to fund the improvements of the selected alternative.
-It is however less expensive over time for the rate payers if Aqua were to own and operate the system.
-A link to the DELCORA website(1) is provided for additional details of these advantages.
-Aqua's financial capabilities exceed those of DELCORA to implement the selected alternative.
+If the Aqua transaction occurs, the funding situation improves because Aqua's financial capabilities exceed those of DELCORA to implement the selected alternative.